-Objectives:
+Objectives

-• To provide the forum for the exchange of information, ideas and concerns about biological safety issues between the University and faculty staff involved with GMO's, in order to

-- To stimulate interest in GMO safety issues and to provide a channel by which ideas and issues can be brought to the attention of University management for consideration. - To fulfill the legislative requirements, to assess and control work with GMO's. - To advise on the accuracy and adequacy of the risks assessments undertaken - To audit the application of risk assessments - To ensure the correct notifications are made to the HSE
+- To provide the forum for the exchange of information, ideas and concerns about biological safety issues between the University and faculty staff involved with GMO's, in order to maintain the highest standard of safety awareness and practice in accordance with current legislation. - To stimulate interest in GMO safety issues and to provide a channel by which ideas and issues can be brought to the attention of University management for consideration. - To fulfill the legislative requirements, to assess and control work with GMO's. - To advise on the accuracy and adequacy of the risks assessments undertaken. - To audit the application of risk assessments. - To ensure the correct notifications are made to the HSE.

-Function of the chairperson
+Function of the Chairperson

-- To organize a minimum of 4 meetings per year - To ensure minutes of the meeting are kept and published within 1 week of the meetings - To ensure any matters arising at the meeting are referred to the assistant director H&S and responses fed back to the committee
+- To organise a minimum of four meetings per year. - To ensure minutes of the meeting are kept and published within 1 week of the meetings. - To ensure any matters arising at the meeting are referred to the Assistant Director - Health, Safety & Sustainability and responses fed back to the committee.

-Functions of the committee
+Functions of the Committee

-- To investigate potential GMO safety matters within their faculty - To identify and control potential GMO hazards in their faculty - To carry out, when required, audits of GMO activities - To ensure departmental records involving GMO's are kept - To ensure compliance in their faculty to this document
+- To investigate potential GMO safety matters within their faculty. - To identify and control potential GMO hazards in their faculty. - To carry out, when required, audits of GMO activities. - To ensure departmental records involving GMOs are kept. - To ensure compliance in their faculty to this document.